amloveyweb/amloveyweb.github.io/_posts/2017-02-18-in-hierarchy.md

 From Version 2.0.3, A+ Assets Explorer add a new tab named "In Hierarchy" to show the assets referenced by Objects in Hierarchy.

-We also can find the object references of selected asset in Hierarchy, similar to the "Find References in Scene" menu item in Project Window
+We also can find the object references of selected asset in Hierarchy, similar to the "Find References in Scene" menu item in Project Window.